 Deepavali Festival Lights in Little India

 A trip to Little India with the kids post sunset (avoid Sundays!) to enjoy the gorgeous Deepavali lights is definitely in order plus some shopping (of sweets, diyas, decorations, sparklers, rangoli) is an excellent way to get into the festive mood.
-The lights will be up until 6 December 2020.

-14 November 2020: Deepavali Day
+4 November 2021: Deepavali Day

-Come 14 November, the day of Deepavali itself, put on some Bollywood music, decorate your home with the kids, invite some friends over for dinner and cook up a family-friendly Indian feast!
+Come 4 November 2021, the day of Deepavali itself, put on some Bollywood music, decorate your home with the kids, invite some friends over for dinner and cook up a family-friendly Indian feast!
 In the evening, light the diyas (tea lights), put on your festive attire and enjoy the wonderful festival Deepavali to celebrate the victory of light over darkness and good over evil.

-Happy Deepavali everyone!
+Happy Deepavali 2021 everyone!